rubocop/rubocop/README.md

 #### Style

-Most of the cops in RuboCop are so called style cops that check for stylistics problems in your code.
+Most of the cops in RuboCop are so called style cops that check for stylistic problems in your code.
 Almost all of the them are based on the Ruby Style Guide.
 Many of the style cops have configurations options allowing them to support different popular coding conventions.